Editorial

 What's the difference between time tracking and project management software?

-Time tracking software focuses on capturing billable hours, while project management handles schedules, tasks, and deliverables; most engineering firms need both capabilities integrated.
-Monograph combines time tracking with phase-based project management specifically designed for A&E workflows, eliminating the need for separate systems.
+Time tracking software focuses on capturing billable hours, and project management handles schedules and deliverables; most engineering firms need both capabilities integrated.
+Monograph connects time tracking, budgeting, staffing, and invoicing in one system designed specifically for A&E firms, so firms don't need separate systems.

 How do firms get their teams to actually use time-tracking software?